nerissacooney/ulises.us/_posts/2017-02-08-no-2-intimacy.md

 February 11, 2017 through May 14, 2017

-In this quarter Ulises considers intimacy through a close-knit constellation of topics ranging from proximity and privacy to love, friendship, sex, and sexuality.
-Through a series of programs and explorations, Ulises seeks to offer a space for artists, thinkers, and communities of care to discuss and employ affect, empathy, and love-based politics.
-Engaging notions of inclusion and belonging over a period three months, this season will address and interrogate our role as social and civic participants.
-Artist Sharon Hayes, scholar Lauren Berlant, and independent publishing imprint Badlands Unlimited provide principal contributions, with additional contributors extending these ideas and communities.
+In this quarter Ulises considers intimacy through a close-knit constellation of topics, ranging from proximity and privacy to love, friendship, sex, and sexuality.
+Through a series of programs and explorations, Ulises seeks to offer a space for artists, thinkers, and communities of care to discuss and employ affect, empathy, and love-based politics, interrogating our role as social and civic participants and engaging notions of inclusion and belonging.
+Artist Sharon Hayes, scholar Lauren Berlant, and independent publishing imprint Badlands Unlimited provide principal contributions, with additional contributors extending these ideas and communities over a period of three months.

 ## Contributors